jbryer/DATA606Fall2018/content/post/2018-08-27-Welcome-to-DATA606.md

 ---
 title: "Welcome to DATA606!"
 author: "Jason Bryer"
-date: 2018-01-29
+date: 2018-08-27
 categories: ["R"]
 tags: ["Annoucement"]
 ---

 Welcome to DATA606!
 My name is Dr. Jason Bryer and I will be your instructor for this semester.
 In addition to teaching this course, I am an Executive Director at [Excelsior College](http://excelsior.edu) where I am currently working on a Department of Education grant to develop a Diagnostic Assessment and Achievement of College Skills (see [www.DAACS.net](http://www.daacs.net) for more information).
-Our first meeting will be on Tuesday, August 29th, but will typically be on Wednesdays for the rest of the semester.
+Our first meeting will be on Wednesday, September 5th.
 Couple of important notes as you get started:

 * The course syllabus is on Github here: [data606.net](http://data606.net) I will post all course materials there.
 Blackboard will be used primarily for submitting assignments.
 * Introduce yourself in the Getting Acquainted forum on Blackboard.